 They say there’s a novel in all of us.
-Certainly getting from where you started to where you are now, wherever it may be, has been a journey of sorts and some of what you’ve seen, done and learned might not be out of place in a novel.
+Certainly getting your life from where it started to where it is now, wherever that may be, has been a journey of sorts and much of what you’ve seen, done and learned might not be out of place in a novel.

-But getting the ideas out of your head and on to a page or into a computer isn’t easy.
+But getting the ideas out of your head and on to a page, or into a computer, isn’t as straightforward as some would-be writers believe.
 Even thinking about it can be intimidating.
-It may only start with a word, as illustrated by the image above, but getting started is probably the hardest thing of all.
+A novel may only start with a word, as illustrated above, but getting started is probably hardest of all.
 Remember the problems Jack Nicholson had in The Shining, pictured above left?

-But after listening to those who been part of my creative writing courses over the last ten years or so, I’ve decided to take the plunge and offer, through the WEA, an opportunity for anybody to write a novel over the next 12 months.
+But after listening to those who been part of my creative writing courses over the last ten years or so, and reading some of the superb work they produced, I decided to take the plunge and offer, through the WEA, an opportunity for anybody to write a novel in 12 months.

-Although there will be five and six week courses on planning, writing and editing, you don’t even need to get out of bed.
-This is because the lessons will be delivered on-line in weekly two-hour sessions.
-You don’t even need to be in the UK, only somewhere on the planet.
+Those taking part didn’t even need to get out of bed.
+This was because the lessons were delivered on-line in weekly, two-hour sessions.
+You didn’t even need to be in the UK, only somewhere on the planet with Broadband.

-You don’t need any qualifications, a degree or GCSE English.
-You don’t need to know about grammar or be a good speller.
-All you need to do is turn on a computer, access the Internet and download some free software called Zoom.
-This is like Skype or FaceTime in that you can see me, I can see you and we can talk to each other.
+You didn’t need any qualifications, a degree or GCSE English.
+You didn’t need to know about grammar or be a good speller.
+All the participants needed to do was turn on their computer, access the Internet and download some free software called Zoom.
+This is like Skype or FaceTime in that they could see me, I could see them and we could talk to each other.